-The Lightning Network’s speed and microtransactions make it an attractive way to connect to people around the world.
+The Lightning Network’s speed and microtransactions make it an attractive way to connect to people worldwide.
 These can be paying for services, earning rewards, and even sending messages.

-This final use-case opens the possibilities for content creators when stacking Sats.
-Creators can host a Lightning Node where they stream their content to Lightning users in their network.
+This final use case opens the possibilities for content creators when stacking Sats.
+Creators can host a Lightning Node to stream their content to Lightning users in their network.

 Impervious.ai is a layer three protocol on the Lightning Network.
 It allows its users to create Virtual Private Networks (VPNs), messaging apps, and other media-related applications on the Lightning Network.
 Soon, creators could be stacking Sats with their content.

-For example, a podcaster could use Lightning’s routing channels to reach a global audience without relying on centralized hosting services.
+For example, a podcaster could use Lightning’s routing channels to reach a global audience without relying on centralised hosting services.
 Listeners can pay for the podcast using Sats without giving any personal information.